The following Public Law practice note provides comprehensive and up to date legal information covering:

 Given the breadth and cross-sector impact of coronavirus and scale of the legislative response, the legislation in this area is likely to be of interest across a range of practice areas.
 For ease of reference, we are tracking the key legislation here and gathering details of the SIs in a central database below.

 This database collates details of draft and made SIs laid before Parliament.
-It is accessible by clicking
+It is accessible

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.